 He immediately set up a Political Liaison Committee (PLC) to arrange, amongst other things, the establishment of a ceasefire line between the two communities.
 The first meeting was to be at the residence of the British High Commissioner, just within the Turkish quarter of the city.

 Duncan Sandys, Major General Peter Young (Commander Land Forces) and Air Marshal Sir Denis Barnett (Commander in Chief Near East Air Force and Commander British Forces Cyprus) were senior members of the committee

 Other participants were the British High Commissioner, the Ambassadors of Greece and Turkey, delegations from both Greek and Turkish Cypriots and the Commanding Officers of the Greek and Turkish national contingents

-Over a period of twelve hours on the 29th December 1963, following pressure from both sides, the line was frequently drawn and redrawn using pens handed to General Young by his Intelligence Officer.
+Over a period of twelve hours beginning late on the 28th December 1963, following pressure from both sides, the line was frequently drawn and redrawn using pens handed to General Young by his Intelligence Officer.

 Click here for details of this event taken from General Young's memoirs (opens in a new window)

 The Intelligence Officer, Major Michael Perrett-Young, recalls........